openlawteam/tribute-contracts/README.md

 - `ERC20_TOKEN_NAME`: The ERC20 Token Name used by the ERC20 Token Extension.
 - `ERC20_TOKEN_SYMBOL`: Token Symbol used by the ERC20 Token Extension.
 - `ERC20_TOKEN_DECIMALS`: The ERC20 Token Decimals to display in MetaMask.
+- `OFFCHAIN_ADMIN_ADDR`: The address of the admin account that manages the offchain voting adapter.
+- `VOTING_PERIOD_SECONDS`: The maximum amount of time in seconds that members are allowed vote on proposals.
+- `GRACE_PERIOD_SECONDS`: The minimum time in seconds after the voting period has ended, that the members need to wait before processing a proposal.

 Checkout the [sample .env file](https://github.com/openlawteam/tribute-contracts/.sample.env).